How

 Question, Hypothesis, Procedure, Data, and Conclusion are clear,

-creativity.
-Student is able to confidently describe what they
+Student is able to confidently describe what they were looking for

 10.

-in the lab report but may not be clear or identified.
-Procedure
+the lab report but may not be clear or identified.
+Procedure is

-is insufficient for replication (I wouldn't be able to repeat
+insufficient for replication (I wouldn't be able to repeat you lab

-you lab based on your procedure).
-Lab may not be original (your
+based on your procedure).
+Lab may not be original (your idea came

-idea came from a textbook or classmate) Student cannot answer
+from a textbook or classmate) Student cannot answer more than 2

 5: